Hesperian Health Guides

 Clean up the birth area.
 Anything that has blood on it, including the placenta, must be disposed of so it does not spread germs.
 Learn how to safely dispose of tools and wastes.

-Make sure the parents have all of their questions answered before you leave.
+Make sure the family has all of their questions answered before you leave.